fortrabbit/blog/market-overview-email-as-a-service.md

 title: "Market overview: Email services for business and private"
 excerpt: An opinionated field guide on Email as a Service providers.
 lead: We evangelize the idea of decoupled hosting.
 This post gives you an overview about cool "Email as a Service" providers.
-keywords: IMAP, squirrelmail, roundcube, horde, postfix, dovecot, zimbra, webmail, POP3, IMAPv4, TLSv1.2, LDAP, SMTP,Antivirus / Antispam, Microsoft Exchange
 image: email-as-a-service-poster.gif
 tag:
   - webdev
+head:
+  meta:
+    - name: 'keywords'
+      content: 'IMAP, squirrelmail, roundcube, horde, postfix, dovecot, zimbra, webmail, POP3, IMAPv4, TLSv1.2, LDAP, SMTP,Antivirus / Antispam, Microsoft Exchange'
 ---

 We do "PHP as a Service" here, specialized in PHP website/application hosting — **no frills attached**.
 So we expect our clients to have their e-mail hosted elsewhere.

 There are two types of e-mails you'll need to take care of: